pawanit17/understanding_microservices/README.md

 2.Creates an architecture that is highly scalable.
 3.Reduces the risk of introducing breaking changes.
 4.Smaller, manageable code base for each system which is represented by its Microservice.
+5.If there is a memory leak, it will only impact that one service instance, leaving the rest of the application unaffected.
+6.No long term committment to a single stack - most ML recommendations are best in Python, backends stable in Java etc.
+7.If one Microservice needs to have more RAM memory for doing calculations like cryptography, you can scale them at wish, onto computation heavy EC2 clusters.

 ## Antipatterns
 1. Database replication is needed when developing solutions via Microservices.
 Otherwise it introduces a single point of failure.
 2. Not all applications need to be broken into Microservices - there is no right or wrong software architecture pattern.
 It is specific to the characteristics of the application that you are developing.

 # Components of a Microservice based application